srad25/ReadmeGenerator/genREADME.md

 ## Installation

-Clone the repo to your local device
+Clone the repo to your local machine

 ## Usage

-Run node index in the terminal
+Run node index in the Terminal

 ## License

 [license](https://opensource.org/licenses/MIT)

-## Contributors
+## Contributing

-n/a
+na

 ## Test